Movatterモバイル変換

 NK Domžale were founded in 1920 asSK Disk.[1]

-The club's golden age began in the summer of 2002, whenSlaviša Stojanovič became a head coach and brought them into theSlovenian top division.
+The club's golden age began in the summer of 2002, whenSlaviša Stojanović took over as the head coach and secured promotion to theSlovenian top division.
 In the 2005–06 season, they advanced through the first two qualifying rounds of theUEFA Cup before being eliminated in the first round byVfB Stuttgart.
-They played in the 2006–07 qualifying rounds, but were eliminated byHapoel Tel Aviv.
-After a 4–0 win againstPrimorje on 13 May 2007, Domžale were confirmed as league champions for the first time.[2]
-They won another league title in the 2007–08 season.[3]
+They also played in the2006–07 UEFA Cup qualifying rounds, but were eliminated byHapoel Tel Aviv.
+After a 4–0 win againstPrimorje on 13 May 2007, Domžale were confirmed as league champions for the first time,[2] a feat they repeated the following season.[3]

 Stadium